Jump to Recipe

 • Add the cheese while the veggies are warm (helps it melt in), then add any seasoning if using.

-• Use approximately 1 Tbsp of the mix, form into a tot shape in your hand and then roll in almond flour if using (creates a crumb like texture).
+• Use approximately 1 Tbsp of the mix, form into a tot shape in your hand (for ~20 tots), and then roll in almond flour (creates a crumb like texture).

 • Cook for 30 minutes until golden (turning gently halfway).